 You mostly just move around flicking your wrists to trap things in a color of crack within the system.
 Aside from that you can kill yourself as well to enter a ghost realm in order to do things that aren't normally possible and just grab the life which acts as checkpoints to become a regular character once more.
 I found the editing code aspect of creating a group to be extremely well done though even that wasn't explored as far as it could have been.
 This was displayed very simply and yet somehow realistic in a list of abilities where you could swap out past taken abilities to edit them.

 While I enjoyed the commentary that The Magic Circle provided on the developer side of creation, it was ultimately a very boring title to play.
 It didn't give much direction aside from throwing you out there on your own and I felt it should have been more linear like with what it starts out as.
 The world being largely void of color also didn't help as it was dreary place to explore.
 I liked that this was somewhat of a satire in an area only recently being explored in game development, it's just quite the boring game to play aside from the editing of your rag tag created team which was a well done mechanic.

-Review Done on The Magic Circle: Gold Edition for Playstation 4
+The Magic Circle: Gold Edition for Playstation 4

 Review Code Provided by Evolve PR